mattiaburati/HDRTray-ColorProfile/README.md

 License
 -------
-HDRTray, a notification icon for the “Use HDR” option
+HDRTray, a notification icon for the "Use HDR" option

-Copyright (C) 2022-2025 Frank Richter
+Original Copyright (C) 2022-2025 Frank Richter

+Color Profile Management fork Copyright (C) 2025 Mattia Burati

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by